Ninja-Squad/ninja-squad.github.com/_posts/2019-05-07-what-is-angular-ivy.md

 The new instruction set has been designed to achieve the goals mentioned above.
 More accurately, it has been designed to be completely tree-shakeable.
-That means if you don't use a particuliar feature of Angular, the instructions corresponding to that feature won't be in your final bundle.
+That means if you don't use a particular feature of Angular, the instructions corresponding to that feature won't be in your final bundle.
 More than that the Ivy runtime won't have the code to run this instruction, whereas View Engine was not tree-shakeable and always contained everything.